"We Demand Justice!": Towards Social Context Grounding of Political Texts: Introduction

-In this paper, we develop tasks that break down \textit{`Social Context Grounding'} into \textit{three} foundation components: \textit{target entities}, \textit{sentiment towards the targets}, and \textit{intended meaning}.
-To that end, we present two tasks, namely, \textit{`Target Entity and Sentiment Detection'} and \textit{`Vague Text Disambiguation'}.
-In \textit{`Target Entity and Sentiment Detection'}, the goal is to predict: 1) whether a given entity is the \textit{intended target} of the given tweet from a known politician and 2) the sentiment towards the intended targets.
-The data consists of tweets that \textit{don't always mention the targets} in their text.
-In \textit{`Vague Text Disambiguation'}, given an ambiguous message such as \textit{``We demand justice''}, an associated event, and the author's party affiliation, the task is to identify a \textit{plausible} unambiguous explanation of the message.
-We show examples of each task in table \ref{tab:data_stats}.
-We describe the datasets and data collection process in detail in \S $3$.
+\textbf{The main motivation of this paper work is to operationalize the \textit{`Social Context Grounding'} problem as a pragmatic understanding task}.
+From a practical perspective, this would enable the creation of better NLP-CSS models that can process social media text in settings that require contextualized understanding.
+We suggest several datasets, designed to evaluate this ability in computational models.
+These task capture the intended meaning at different level of granularity.
+At the most basic level, providing the social context can help identify the entities targeted, and the sentiment towards them.
+In \cref{fig:intro_example}, the social context \textlangle event\#1, Harris\textrangle and the text \textit{``we need to keep our teachers safe''} $\Rightarrow$ \textit{``\underline{negative} attitude towards \underline{guns}''}.
+A more nuanced account of meaning, which we formulate as a separate task, captures the specific means in which the negative attitude is expressed (the Interpretation in \cref{fig:intro_example}).
+We additionally present two datasets corresponding to these tasks, namely, \textit{`Target Entity and Sentiment Detection'} and \textit{`Vague Text Disambiguation'}.
+In the first, the goal is to predict: $1$) whether a given entity is the \textit{intended target} of a politician's tweet and $2$) the sentiment towards the intended targets.
+We explicitly focus on tweets that \textit{do not always mention the targets} in their text to incentivize modeling the pragmatic communicative intent of the text.
+In the second task, given an ambiguous political message such as \textit{``We demand justice''} and its social context (\textit{associated event}, \& the \textit{author's party affiliation}), the task is to identify a \textit{plausible} unambiguous explanation of the message.
+Note that the ground truth for all these tasks is based on human pragmatic interpretation, i.e., ``\textit{guns}'' is a negative target of ``\textit{we need to keep our teachers safe}'', despite not being mentioned in the text, since it was perceived in this way by a team of human annotators reading the tweet and knowing social context.
+We show examples of each task in \cref{tab:data_stats}.
+We describe the datasets in detail in \cref{sec:datasets}.

-We use the annotations from \textit{`Target Entity and Sentiment Detection'} dataset to visualize the discourse in the context of a recent US political event, namely \textit{Brett Kavanaugh Supreme Court Nomiation} in \S \ref{sec:event_visualization}.
-We perform a \textit{human study} on a subset of \textit{`Vague Text Disambiguation'} dataset.
-Humans achieve $94.85\%$ accuracy on the task, demonstrating that the task is solvable for humans with reasonable knowledge about the events.
-We also perform a human evaluation of LLM (GPT-3, GPT-NeoX) generations for \textit{vague text disambiguation}.
-GPT-3 is able to generate reasonable explanations $73.26\%$ of times compared to GPT-NeoX ($20.04\%$) and human workers ($79.80\%$).
-We discuss these experiments further in \S \ref{sec:analysis}.